ids/cluster-builder/README.md

 For instructions see the [Cluster Builder Control](https://github.com/ids/cluster-builder-control) README.

-## Preparation
+## General Preparation and Deployment Guides

-* Ensure that the host names specified in the inventory file also resolve (exist in /etc/hosts or DNS)
+* For all cluster types ensure that the host names specified in the inventory file also resolve.
+For ESXi deployments these should resolve via DNS.
+For Fusion deployments you can use __/etc/hosts__ on the host, but DNS resolution still works best.

 * It is necessary that the **id_rsa.pub** value of the **cluster-builder** operator account be set in the **node-packer/keys/authorized_keys**.
 This is required as the scripts use passwordless SSH to access the
 VMs for provisioning.